Read Books to suit your different moods.

 Even though everyday life is resuming, most of us are spending a lot more time at home than usual.
 Many of you are often wondering, “Which book should I read?”
-How to find books to read?
+How to find good books to read?
 We have compiled a list of books to read to suit your mood and desires.
 Want to lift your mood?
 We have suggestions for you.
 Feeling demotivated?
 We have recommendations for you.
 Want a good book but with just enough heaviness to put you to sleep – we even have suggestions for the same!
-Our research for a list of books to read focusses on the latest releases, Indian authors, and your moods and desires.
+Our research for a list of books to read focuses on the latest releases, Indian authors, and your moods and desires.

 Books to Read to Boost Your Morale

+Feeling low?
 These books are here to uplift you when you’re feeling down, books to read when depressed.
 With inspiring stories and words of wisdom, they’ll give you hope and help you feel better:

 - One Foot on the Ground: A Life Told Through the Body by Shanta Gokhale